ayesha604/ayesha604/README.md

 ### Hi there 👋

-- 🙆🏽‍♀️ Pronouns: she/her/hers
 - 🧇 Check out some of my projects on my <a href="https://devpost.com/halim-aye64">Devpost</a>!
 - 🔭 I’m currently working on a research project, observing how LLMs perform when extracting information from BIM data
 - 🌱 I’m also learning Android dev using Kotlin on the side!
 - 💬 Ask me about travelling!
 (I have way too many vague itineraries of places I want to visit :') )
 - 📫 How to reach me: E-mail me at halim.aye64@gmail.com or message me on <a href="https://www.linkedin.com/in/ayesha-halim-6143a7251/">LinkedIn</a>!
-- ⚡ Fun fact: My longest Wordle streak is 214 days
+- 🙆🏽‍♀️ Fun fact: My longest Wordle streak is 214 days

 <!--
 **ayesha604/ayesha604** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.